 This work skills course is designed to assist university students and graduates seeking part-time or entry level employment in the areas of accounting, bookkeeping, business and financial services.
-Note: No refunds apply unless the course is cancelled by TAFE SA.
+No refunds apply unless the course is cancelled by TAFE SA.
+International students on a Student visa (subclass 500) are not eligible to undertake short courses.

 If you have prior qualifications, you may not need to complete these courses.
 To discuss with a lecturer about selecting the correct course for you and your study options, please send an email to FJP.firstname.lastname@example.org before enrolment.